 Please read through ‘TEMPLATE A’ and ‘TEMPLATE B’.
 Customers should submit only 1 completed template below in line with the circumstances of their project.

 [TEMPLATE A: to be used by landowner where Connecting Customer is not the landowner of the site or is yet to obtain relevant rights to the site]

+Letter of Authority for a Transmission Grid Connection

 I am the : :